bmschmidt/pubmed-explorer/src/scrollership/pubmed.md

 This interactive visualization displays 21 million scientific papers collected in the [PubMed database](https://pubmed.ncbi.nlm.nih.gov), maintained by the United States National Library of Medicine and encompassing all biomedical and life science fields of research.

 You can scroll the narration in the left part of the screen, and interact with the visualization in the right part of the screen.
 Zooming in loads additional papers.
-Information about each individual paper appears on mouse-over.
+Information about each individual paper appears on mouse-over, and clicking on a paper opens its PubMed page in a separate window.
 Search over titles is available in the upper-right corner.

-Please see [our paper](https://www.biorxiv.org/content/10.1101/xxx) for more details.
+Scroll down to read more!
+And see [our paper](https://www.biorxiv.org/content/10.1101/xxx) for more details.

 :::barchartprep
 Prep goes here to pre-allocate some deepscatter data.